-If you are experiencing financial difficulties, you might be thinking about cancelling your policy.
+If you are experiencing financial difficulties, you might be thinking about canceling your policy.
 Instead, why not use your Paycheck Protection Program payment toward insurance.
-This way, you can continue to work and serve the community who needs your help.
+This way, you can continue to work and serve the community that needs your help.

 Show Me The Money

 Paycheck Protection Program loans are administered through the Small Business Administration, but you have to apply through a local bank.
 We urge all transportation businesses to download and begin filling out the PPP loan application and talk to your banker today.
 The Treasury Department has issued a useful fact sheet on what the loan covers.